-Students who have been terminated for violating the attendance policy may be reentered through the appeal process.
+Students who have been terminated for violating the attendance policy may apply for reentry to the school.
 To be eligible to reenter students must have been dismissed for one complete module/quarter.
 Students reentered after violating the attendance policy may not be absent more than 20% of the total of the remaining classroom hours.
 Normally approval for reentry will be granted only once, however, in those instances where extenuating circumstances exist a student may be allowed to reenter more than once with appropriate documentation and the approval of the School President.